3 results found

 Photo ID:393712Submit Correction

-View count: 1000
+View count: 1058

 The PH-3 model of the Hall flying boat had a revised, modern-looking cockpit.
 Below is the terminal of Floyd Bennett Field, which was unsuccessful as an airport for New York.
 Note the civilian seaplane jetty.
-Coast Guard Air Station Brooklyn was on the far, eastern side of the field.
+Coast Guard Air Station Brooklyn was on the other side of the field.
 Photo by: Rudy Arnold / Smithsonian Institution

 Registration / Serial:V177